Permaculture Designers Manual

 Figure 4.28 Anasazi Spiral

-This apparently simple spiral form is inscribed on a rock surface near the top of a mesa in desert country in the southwest USA.
+This apparently simple spiral form is inscribed on a rock surface near the top of a mesa in the desert country in the southwest USA.

 Three rock slabs have been carefully balanced and shaped, as gnomons which cast moon shadows or (by their curvature) direct vertical daggers of sunlight to the points of the spiral.